Fox Canyon GMA

 Water Market Phase 2 Ordinance Extension 2– An Ordinance to extend Phase II of the Water Market.

-Water Market Phase 2 Extension- Final– An Ordinance to extend Phase II of the Water Market again.
+Water Market Phase 2 Extension- Final– An Ordinance to extend Phase II of the Water Market a second time.

 Advanced Metering Infrastructure (AMI) Ordinance – An Ordinance to require that flowmeters be equipped with Advanced Metering Infrastructure (AMI) Telemetry.